flowr-analysis/flowr/README.md

 ## ⭐ Getting Started

 To get started with _flowR_, please check out the [Overview](https://github.com/Code-Inspect/flowr/wiki/Overview).
 The [Setup](https://github.com/Code-Inspect/flowr/wiki/Setup) wiki page explains how you can download and setup _flowR_ on your system.
-Vor Visual Studio Code, please see the [marketplace entry](https://marketplace.visualstudio.com/items?itemName=code-inspect.vscode-flowr).
+For Visual Studio Code, please see the [marketplace entry](https://marketplace.visualstudio.com/items?itemName=code-inspect.vscode-flowr).
 With docker&nbsp;🐳️, the following line should be enough (and drop you directly into the REPL):

 ```shell
 docker run -it --rm eagleoutice/flowr